-This is a Set Departure Journey combining travel by road and air lead by an expert Wilderness guide.
+This is a Set Departure Journey combining travel by road and air lead by an expert Wilderness Safaris guide.
 The trip runs between May and mid November.

 This journey includes a diverse variety of activities, including day and night nature drives, sea and land-based wildlife viewing, flying, driving and boating.
 Along the way there are numerous stops at local highlights which provide opportunities to interact with some of the people who call the desert home.

 In Windhoek you will be met by your Explorations guide and begin your journey by driving through the Khomas Hochland mountains and down into the iconic Sossusvlei region, a driving time of approximately five to six hours (330 kilometres / 205 miles).